Buidlso/telegram-mini-app-nextjs-boilerplate/README.md

 }
 ```

-5. Now, lets create a Telegram mini app provider and make sure it's a client component, you can customise options as per your needs([docs](https://docs.telegram-mini-apps.com/packages/tma-js-sdk-react)), Also add those custom components we just created in the `<DisplayGate/>` component
+5. Now, let's create a Telegram mini app provider and make sure it's a client component.
+You can customize options as per your needs ([docs](https://docs.telegram-mini-apps.com/packages/tma-js-sdk-react)).
+Also, add those custom components we just created in the <DisplayGate/> component:

 ```typescript src/components/tma/index.tsx
 // src/components/tma/index.tsx